 Using burst mode when photographing children will help you get shots without any motion blur.
 At the same time, you’ll be able to capture the spontaneous moments you were looking for.

 Photographing animals can be just as challenging.
 You can never predict what they’re going to do, so it’s best to just start shooting in burst mode to see what you can capture.

-8. Take Better Group Shots Of People
+8. Take Perfect Group Photos

-Burst mode is really useful when shooting silhouette shots of groups of people.
+Burst mode is particularly useful when shooting silhouette shots of groups of people.
 The pose and stance of each person is particularly important in these situations as their shape is the only thing that stands out.

-9. Capture Water Splashes
+9. Capture Splashing Water

 If you’re photographing a moving subject, such as a cyclist or a person walking across the scene, or even waves crashing onto the shore, it’s important to anticipate the direction of their movement.
 You can then start shooting either before they actually enter the frame or as soon as they appear in your viewfinder.

 When photographing subjects that are moving from one side of the frame to the other, it usually looks best if you leave more space in front of your subject than behind them.
-This gives the impression that the subject has space to move into, rather than them appearing as if they’re just about to walk or cycle out of the photo.
+This gives the impression that the subject has space to move into, rather than appearing as if they’re just about to walk or cycle out of the photo.